pyrologic/pyrologjs/README.md

 ### Logging Level Enumeration in JavaScript

 The symbolic logging level values are not directly available in JavaScript, since the TypeScript enumeration `Level` is resolved by the TypeScript compiler.
-In order to deal with that, one can use the object `JsLevel` instad, which provides each logging level as a property:
+In order to deal with that, one can use the object `JsLevel` instead, which provides each logging level as a property:
 ```js
 import { JsLevel } from "@pyrologic/pyrologjs";
 ```